magepages/mpdocs/docs/custom-form/index.md

 ### 2. Admin
 - Admin can create multiple Custom Forms
 - Admin can also set Custom Form displayed anywhere
-- Report the customers responses via form results
+- Report the customers' responses via form results
 - Turn on/ off the email notifications for admin or customer